boozallen/jenkins-templating-engine/docs/concepts/library-development/step-aliasing.md

 Step Aliases allow you to write a step one time and invoke it using multiple names.

-Steps have access to a [`stepContext` variable](/reference/autowired-variables#stepcontext) to determine the current context of the step, such as the name being used and whether or not the step is an alias.
+Steps have access to a [`stepContext` variable](/reference/autowired-variables#stepcontext) to determine the current context of the step, such as the name being used and whether the step is an alias.

 ## Static Step Aliases